felix-zaslavskiy/item-processing-state-machine/README.md

 ## Features
 - Simple and intuitive API for defining states, transitions, and events.
+- Parallel execution of work is possible by use of split transitions.
 - Support for synchronous and asynchronous transitions.
 - Built-in support for conditional transitions and auto-transitions.
 - Configurable exception handling and error states.